-The “oral history of grunge” subtitle to Mark Yarm Tetracycline Dental, 's new book, Everybody Loves Our Town, is fairly inaccurate, but “an oral history of the Northwest music scene, 1980-present” isn’t going to sell books, nor intrigue anyone outside of music geeks and rock journalists.
+The “oral history of grunge” subtitle to Mark Yarm‘s new book, Everybody Loves Our Town, is fairly inaccurate, but “an oral history of the Northwest music scene, 1980-present” isn’t going to sell books, nor intrigue anyone outside of music geeks and rock journalists.

-Andrew Wood’s depiction suffers a lot in Everybody Loves Our Town, Tetracycline Dental.
-Whereas there are scads of people attesting to his angelic nature, and the humor in him, rarely are there concrete details, 50mg Tetracycline Dental.
+Andrew Wood’s depiction suffers a lot in Everybody Loves Our Town.
+Whereas there are scads of people attesting to his angelic nature, and the humor in him, rarely are there concrete details.
 It’s more a matter of “he was so funny,” and while a “you have to have been there” allowance has to be made in the case of live performances or personages, at least one really solid story would have allowed Wood to have been more of a real person than the junkie / jester caricature presented here.
 Similar issues arise with Mia Zapata after her rape and murder, or anyone who died during the time covered – you’re relying on people who were there to fill in details, and they just don’t.

 For more information, check out the book’s official Tumblr page.